-- When do I have to start making payments?
-How long will I be repaying the loan?
-Is there a penalty for paying off the loan early?
+- When do I have to start repaying the loan?
+How long do I have to pay it off?
+Is there a penalty for repaying the loan early?

-- If I do not make payments while in school, how much will I owe when I do start making payments?
+- If I do not have to begin repaying the loan while in school, how much will I owe when I do start making payments?

 - If I have difficulty making payments, may I defer or reduce my payments temporarily?
 Under what circumstances and for how long?